Feds to introduce bill dropping some restrictions on assisted dying

 The sources spoke on condition of anonymity because they were not authorized to reveal details of the bill prior to its tabling in the House of Commons this afternoon.

-The bill amends a four-year-old law that was introduced by the Trudeau government following a landmark 2015 Supreme Court ruling that struck down the prohibition on medically assisted death.
+The bill amends a four-year-old law that was introduced by the Trudeau government following a landmark 2015 Supreme Court ruling that struck down the prohibition on medically assisted dying.

-The ruling technically applies only in Quebec but the government did not appeal it and any amendments to the federal law will apply across the country.
+The ruling technically applies only in Quebec but, since the government declined to appeal the decision, any amendments to the federal law will apply across the country.

 Baudouin gave the government until March 11 to amend the law.
 Justice Minister David Lametti last week asked for a four-month extension on the deadline.

-Those issues include whether mature minors and those suffering only from mental illnesses should be eligible and whether people who fear losing mental capacity due to conditions like dementia should be able to make advance requests for medical assistance in dying.
+Those issues include whether mature minors and those suffering strictly from mental illnesses should be eligible and whether people who fear losing mental capacity due to conditions such as dementia should be able to make advance requests for medical assistance in dying.

 It will, however, propose a measure intended to deal with a situation in which a person who has given consent and who has been approved for an assisted death loses the mental capacity to give consent a second time immediately prior to receiving the procedure.

-The second consent requirement has also resulted in some people losing their right to an assisted death while others have forgone needed pain medication for fear that it will impair their capacity to consent before receiving the procedure, according to Dying with Dignity Canada.
+The second consent requirement has also resulted in some people losing their right to an assisted death while others have forgone needed pain medication for fear that it will impair their capacity to consent before receiving the procedure, Dying with Dignity Canada has said.

 The government undertook a two-week consultation on amending the law in late January.
 More than 300,000 Canadians responded to an online survey on the issue.

-Among other things, the survey asked whether new restrictions should be added to the law once the "reasonably foreseeable death" provision is scrapped to ensure a balance is maintained between a person’s right to choose to end his or her life and protecting vulnerable people who could be pressured into assisted death.
+Among other things, the survey asked whether new restrictions should be added to the law once the reasonably foreseeable death provision is scrapped to ensure a balance is maintained between a person's right to choose to end their life and protecting vulnerable individuals who could be pressured into an early death.

-It asked respondents to consider, for instance, whether mandatory psychological or psychiatric evaluations should be required to determine capacity to consent.
-It also asked whether consultation with a specialist in a person's particular medical condition should be required, in addition to the current mandatory two medical assessments.
+It asked respondents to consider, for instance, whether mandatory psychological or psychiatric evaluations should be required to determined capacity to consent.
+It also asked whether consultation with a specialist in a person's medical condition should be required, in addition to the current mandatory two medical assessments.